9 Expert Tips on How to Tutor French

 - Try paid Google or Facebook ads using your city’s keyword and “French tutoring.”
 Define a budget and make sure that you understand the Google AdSense bidding process and Facebook Ad targeting before you get started.
 Don’t be bashful about googling what other French tutors in your area and major cities do for marketing inspiration.

 Try clever pricing strategies

 Giving your students flexibility on pricing is a great way to secure them as a client for a long period and to encourage them to have multiple weekly sessions.
 To do so, give them a good deal.
 Everybody loves knowing that they’re able to get a service at a good price.

-List your services and cost per session, per five sessions, per ten sessions, etc. Incentivize them to book your services for multiple sessions by giving them discounts on lessons, but don’t give it away.
+- List your services and cost per session, per five sessions, per ten sessions, etc. Incentivize them to book your services for multiple sessions by giving them discounts on lessons, but don’t give it away.
 Your discounted rate should be no more than 3% for 5 sessions and no more than 5% for 10 sessions.

-Create monthly plans and 3-month plans at a reduced rate per session of 8% and 12% respectively but require full, upfront payment.
+- Create monthly plans and 3-month plans at a reduced rate per session of 8% and 12% respectively but require a full, upfront payment.
 This is a great way to increase cash flow in your business.

-To promote referral, a good option is to give your students a session for free if their referrals book for a month.
-This will basically mean that your cost of acquisition is an hour tutoring, often a much lowest rate than your marketing effort if you factoring the time and additional cost of marketing.
+- To promote referral, a good option is to give your students a session for free if their referrals book for a month.
+This will basically mean that your cost of acquisition is an hour of tutoring, often a much lowest rate than your marketing effort if you factoring the time and additional cost of marketing.